saada2006/saada2006/README.md

 Hello!
 My name is Saad, and I am a student from Mission San Jose High School.
-I am the founder of CashEye Finance, a company that uses the forefront of machine learning in financial markets.
-I also am working at a GPU programmer at the Irwin Lab @ UCSF.
+I am working at a GPU programmer at the Irwin Lab @ UCSF.